 The Norwegian National Scheme for Natural Damage Assistance (previously the Norwegian National Fund for Natural Damage Assistance) was amended from 1 January 2017.

 The role of the scheme is to:

 - provide compensation for damage caused by natural perils, in cases where there is no insurance cover available

 - promote preventive measures to combat such damage

 The scheme does not pay out if a loss is covered by insurance.

 Losses are to be reported to the scheme through its website (website in Norwegian only) www.landbruksdirektoratet.no/naturskadeordningen within three months of the loss occurring.

 The Appeals Board for Natural Damage Cases is a joint appeals body for both compensation schemes.

-p.ex.: If a policyholder has a claim reduced or rejected by an insurer, an appeal against the decision may be lodged with the appeals board.
+p.ex.: If a policyholder has a claim reduced or rejected by an insurer, the policy holder may appeal against the decision to The Appeals Board.